Homogenization framework for rigid and non-rigid foldable origami metamaterials: Homogenization formulations for origami metamaterials

 \section{Homogenization formulations for origami metamaterials}

 With a focus on a single origami sheet, we present the homogenization formulations for determining the effective elastic constants of an equivalent Kirchhoff-Love plate.
 A common approach of all homogenization methods is to take a representative region, which in our paper is a unit cell, and assume that its properties are equivalent to those of the entire metamaterial~\citep{hollister1992comparison}.
 This section presents two formulations, i.e., asymptotic and energy-based methods.
 They tackle the homogenization problem from dissimilar perspectives.
 The former approximates the field variables in the governing equation, such as the displacement, by an asymptotic expansion.
 The latter, on the other hand, approximates the \emph{in-situ} stress or strain of the metamaterial with applied boundary conditions of a unit cell.
+Both methods are applicable to origami metamaterials under linear elastic deformation.
+The pattern should exhibit translational periodicity, with the unit cell size much smaller than the full tessellation.
+Finally, the unit cell height, length, and width should be on the same order of magnitude.
 By comparing both methods, we can appreciate their common and distinct traits, obtain the effective properties, and identify the strain energy density of the metamaterial under prescribed deformation modes.